Big banks shake up Washington lobbying shops

 While big banks are hoping regulators picked by Trump will eventually ease rules imposed on them, they have yet to score any major victories, despite over a year with Trump in the White House and Republicans running Congress.

-Reporting by Pete Schroeder; Editing by Michelle Price and Andrea Ricci
+Reporting by Pete Schroeder; Editing by Michelle Price and Rosalba O'Brien